mandl/LinkIt_Assist_2502/FirmwareUploader/readme.md

 ## Troubleshoot

-- Sometimes the first connect fails.
-Disconnect the device and reconnect it.
-- Charge the battery before uploading
 - If something goes wrong during upload.
-	Disconnect the device from USB port and disconnect also the battery !!.
+	Disconnect the device from USB port.
 Try again.
 - Flashed a wrong a incomplete firmware.
 Wait 15 seconds for watchdog reset.

 If nothing helps.
 Use the official windows version.